 Two interesting bikes.
 The pink one is a child's bike made just as practical as an adults bike with all the features discussed above.
 This is needed as virtually all children use their bikes daily to get to school.
+Note that this bike is parked in the centre of the city.
+Many Dutch cities have been made safe enough that children can ride their own bicycles right into city centres.
 The other bike to its right has a low step over frame, which is useful for people with limited ability to lift their legs. e.g. older people, or people with disabilities.

 The bike to the left of the child's bike has a fold down child seat on the back.

 Two bikes fitted with front child seats and windscreens for the children.
 These are very common, as otherwise children sitting in front of their parents can get quite cold when being transported by bicycle in winter.